 4. Like, Praise, and Recommend

-By saying good words about other businesses and people in your field, you attract their attention, strengthening your professional network, and encouraging them to share your tweets and join in your conversations, which in turn could translate into free advertising, usually to an interested audience.
+By saying good words about other businesses and people in your field, you attract their attention.
+At the same time, you can encourage them to share your tweets and join your conversation, which in turn can increase your reach.
 You can and should also retweet messages from your existing followers, to increase engagement and shares.
 Tweets recommending others are a good substitute for content when you can’t think of anything new to post.

 5. Spread the Word About Your Twitter Account

-Have you thought about including your Twitter @name on your business card, or email signature?
-Find a way to add it on the other stuff you print, such as catalogs, leaflets, or brochures, right next to your Facebook link or email address. n this way you can encourage existing customers who until now have not paid much attention to your presence on Twitter will check out your profile.
+Have you thought about including your Twitter @name on your business card or email signature?
+Find a way to add it to the other stuff you print, such as catalogs, leaflets, or brochures, right next to your Facebook link or email address. n this way you can encourage existing customers who until now have not paid much attention to your presence on Twitter to check out your profile.

 Finally, keep in mind that Twitter marketing is an ongoing effort that requires a long-term commitment.
-If you’re not willing to make this commitment, then don’t expect to gain many followers.
+If you’re not willing to make this commitment, don’t expect to gain many followers.